 Truth be told, I understand, but haven’t experienced it a lot.
 I had the unusual experience of spending nearly five years as a Worship Minister before entering the pulpit.
 I’m sure that’s helped me empathize with the trials and travails of those called to the lead God’s people in worship.
 It’s also given me a profound appreciation for their ministry–and I hope that comes through on a daily basis.

-In my 19 years of ministry, I’ve been blessed to serve alongside two worship leaders.
-I hired both of them within a year of my arrival at the churches I’ve served, and we have served together until either I transitioned out (Chad Higgins–who just celebrated 12 years of ministry at HOCC) or…we’re still serving together (Peter Wilson at NVC).
+In my 19 years of ministry, I’ve been blessed to serve alongside two unpaid worship leaders–and two full-time worship leaders.
+I hired both of them within a year of my arrival at the churches I’ve served, and we have served together until either I transitioned out (Chad Higgins–who just celebrated 15 years of ministry at HOCC, I believe.) or…we’re still serving together (Peter Wilson at NVC).
 We’ve been not only partners in ministry, but true friends.

 I don’t want to leave the impression I’ve never had conflict with a worship leader.
 However, I have no question the degree of unity between me and the worship leaders I’ve worked with has been an enormous contributor to our church’s success over the years.
 God blesses unity, and ongoing tension between those leading God’s people in worship and leading them in study of His Word will impact a church–even if they keep it under wraps as best they can.